|On this page…|

 To change display options, use the Options submenu.

-For details, see Display Port Values.
+For details, see Display Port Values for Debugging.

 To display, below a specific signal, the signal value after simulation:

 Right-click the signal.

 In the context menu, select Show Value Label of Selected Port.

 You can save signal values to the MATLAB workspace during simulation, for later retrieval and postprocessing.
 For a summary of different approaches, see Approaches for Exporting Signal Data.